Do Language Models Follow Occam's Razor? An Evaluation of Parsimony in Inductive and Abductive Reasoning

 \subsubsection{Multiple hypotheses}

 Next, we turn to multi-hypothesis scenarios because they are closer to real-life situations, and we are interested in understanding how LLMs perform in this setting.
 Each reasoning example can contain multiple hypotheses.
-To check the difficulty of each reasoning example, we sample the ground truth hypotheses such that the number of hypotheses grows linearly \emph{w.r.t.} the height of the ontology tree.\footnote{Each ground truth hypothesis has $\sim3$ observations.
+To check the difficulty of each reasoning example, we sample the ground-truth hypotheses such that the number of hypotheses grows linearly \emph{w.r.t.} the height of the ontology tree.\footnote{Each ground-truth hypothesis has $\sim3$ observations.
 So the number of observations also grows linearly \emph{w.r.t.} the height of the ontology tree.} Invariably, the number of axioms in the world model grows exponentially \emph{w.r.t.} the height of the ontology tree.
-See Table \ref{t:statistics} for statistics under multi-hypothesis scenarios and the \textbf{top} row of Figure \ref{fig:icl} for results.
+See Table \ref{t:statistics} in Appendix~\ref{sec:basic_statistics} for statistics under multi-hypothesis scenarios and the \textbf{top} row of Figure \ref{fig:icl} for results.

-In general, the performance in the multi-hypothesis setting differed significantly from that in the single-hypothesis setting.
+Performance in the multi-hypothesis setting differed significantly from that in the single-hypothesis setting.
 For example, the accuracy of all models drops significantly when the height of the ontology tree is increased from 1 to 2, with accuracy going from above 80\% to below 50\%, except for \textsc{GPT-4o}.
-This is surprising because the average number of ground truth hypotheses only increases from \(3.0\) to \(3.5\).
+This is surprising because the average number of ground-truth hypotheses increases only from \(3.0\) to \(3.5\).
 We attribute this to the coupling effect of multiple hypotheses to produce and the topology of the ontology tree.
-Reasoning examples under the ontology tree with height 3 or 4 achieve lower accuracies and quality scores for all models.
+Reasoning examples under the ontology tree with heights 3 or 4 achieve lower accuracy and quality scores across all models.
 We also observe a notable gap between weak accuracy and quality.
-For example, under the height-4 ontology tree, all models can achieve at least 20\% weak accuracy, but struggle with extremely low quality and strong accuracy scores.
+For example, under the height-4 ontology tree, all models can achieve at least 20\% weak accuracy but struggle with extremely low-quality and strong-accuracy scores.
 We manually inspect some incorrect hypotheses and summarize the most common types of errors in Section \ref{sec:err}.